Sambalpur University: Notable alumni

+Notable alumni in Sports include Dilip Tirkey a sportsperson who received honorary doctorate from Sambalpur University, Sujata Kujur, Indian hockey player.

 Other notables

 Prem Ram Dubey who became dean of law of Sambalpur University in 1967, Ananta Charan Sukla scholar of comparative literature, literary criticism, and philosophy.
 Priyambada Mohanty Hejmadi who was a former vice chancellor of Sambalpur University.

-Dilip Tirkey a sportsperson who received honorary doctorate from Sambalpur University.

 Sriballav Panigrahi who was the member of the Senate and Syndicate, Sambalpur University from 1969 to 1972.

 Notable events

 Ceremony

 Odisha Governor Ganeshi Lal, Principal Secretary to the PMO, Pramod Kumar Mishra attended 30th convocation ceremony 2019.

 Disputes

 There had been attempts to make self financing courses like B.Ed and M.Ed eligible for central and state level teacher eligibility test.
 There are at least 150 students who are studying integrated courses offered from 2017.
-This integrated course is also offered by other universities and autonomous colleges like North Odisha University, Fakir Mohan University and Rajendra College Balangir since 2016.
+This integrated course is also offered by other universities like North Odisha University, Fakir Mohan University and Rajendra University since 2016.